J. Alfred Broaddus Jr.

-Broaddus worked as a US Official Researcher at the Defense Intelligence Agency from 1964 to 1966.
+From 1964 to 1966, Broaddus worked as a US Official Researcher at the Defense Intelligence Agency.
 He returned to Richmond to join the Richmond Fed’s Research Department as a staff economist in 1970.
-He was an assistant vice president from 1972 to 1975, and vice president between 1975 and 1985.
-He became research director and senior vice president in 1985 and succeeded Robert P. Black as president in 1993.2
+After rising through the ranks, he became research director and senior vice president in 1985 and eventually succeeded Robert P. Black as president in 1993.2

 As Richmond Fed president, Broaddus frequently spoke on issues such as the stance of monetary policy, inflation targeting, and policy credibility.3 He often traveled the Fifth Federal Reserve District to speak with banking, business and community leaders, as well as university and college students about FOMC policy decisions, banking, the economy, and his role as a central banker.
 He wrote extensively about monetary policy issues, particularly price stability.4

 Broaddus retired in 2004.5

 - 1 John M. Berry.
 "Meeting Challenges at the Richmond Fed."
 Washington Post, July 12, 1993.

 - 2 Federal Reserve Bank of Richmond.
 "1992 Annual Report: Progress Against Inflation."
 Annual Report, 1992.